Be clear about purpose and collection

 It is generally acceptable for an agency to have and communicate more than one purpose for collecting personal information, if at the time of collection the collecting agency genuinely proposes to use the information for more than one purpose.
 All stated purposes must be lawful purposes connected with the agency's functions or activities.

 However, it is not acceptable to include vague 'catch-all' purposes in an attempt to capture remotely possible future uses, even if not reasonably contemplated at the time of collection.
 If an agency doesn't genuinely contemplate using personal information for some distant or uncertain reason, but is only adding it to its purpose statement to 'hedge its bets', then it's difficult to say that the distant and uncertain reason is actually a genuine purpose of collection, regardless of whether an agency asserts that to be so.
 'Purpose creep' like this needs to be avoided.
 Not only does it run the risk of the agency acting unlawfully, but collecting people’s information and then doing nothing of value with it can erode people’s trust and confidence in the collecting agency.

 Clarity of original purpose also relevant to reliance on 'directly related purpose' exception under IPP10

 Under IPP 10, personal information can only be used for another purpose if an agency believes on reasonable grounds that one of the IPP10 exceptions applies.
-There are eight exceptions.
-One of them is that the purpose of using the information is directly related to the purpose for which the information was obtained.
+One of the exceptions is that the purpose of using the information is directly related to the purpose for which the information was obtained.
 If an agency has not clearly defined the original purpose of collection, relying on this 'directly related purpose' exception could be difficult.